caryga/treatad_bv2_biohyv_paper/README.md

-# TReATAD + BV2 + BioHyV – Reproducibility Repository
+# TREAT-AD -- Bioinformatics Hypothesis Validation in BV2 cells

 This repository contains code for the analyses and figures in:

-> **[Paper Title]**
-> Authors: [List of Authors]
-> Journal / Preprint / Year: [Journal name, Year or bioRxiv link]
+> Integrated Phenotypic and Proteomic Screening Identifies Top-Tier Alzheimer's Disease Therapeutic Targets
+> Authors: Cary GA, Li Q, Wiley JC, Paisie CA, Du Y, Zoeller EL, Duong D, Fu H, Seyfried NT, Levey AI, Betarbet R, Carter GW for The Emory-Sage-SGC-JAX TREAT-AD Center
+> Journal: _in progress_
-> DOI: [Insert DOI once minted]
+> DOI: _in progress_

-This is the minimal, paper-focused version of the project, containing only the scripts and data pointers necessary to reproduce the main results.
+This is the minimal, paper-focused version of the project, containing the scripts and data pointers necessary to reproduce the main results.

----

-## 📄 Structure of this repository

-treatad_bv2_biohyv_paper/
-├── data/ # (Optional) small example or subset data ├── scripts/ # Main analysis scripts in execution order │ ├── 01_download.R
-│ ├── 02_preprocess.R
-│ ├── 03_analysis.R
-│ └── 04_figures.R
-├── outputs/ # Generated outputs: figures, tables, etc.
-│ ├── figures/
-│ ├── tables/
-│ └── session_info.txt
-├── renv.lock # lockfile capturing the R package environment
-├── LICENSE
-├── CITATION.cff
-├── README.md
-└── DATA_AVAILABILITY.md

 ---